HS-IRBs News August 2014

 Personnel Changes and Full or Expedited Changes of Protocol

 Starting earlier this year, ARROW was modified to allow changes of personnel to be made with full or expedited changes of protocol.
 Please consider incorporating any personnel changes when preparing a full or expedited change of protocol.
 Also please keep in mind the HS-IRBs' guidance allows for qualified personnel to begin research activities as soon as a personnel change is submitted.
-Please see Personnel Change Guidance for more information.
+Please see Principal Investigator Changes and Personnel Updates Guidance for more information.